bcleonard/100-days-of-code/r1-log.md

 # 100 Days Of Reading - R1 Log

+### Day 17: Tuesday, January 23, 2018

+**Today's Progress**:  Started a new book, [Origin](https://www.amazon.com/Origin-Novel-Dan-Brown/dp/B01LY7FD0D/ref=sr_1_1?ie=UTF8&qid=1516800058&sr=8-1&keywords=origin), by Dan Brown.
+The fifth in the Robert Langdon series.

+**Thoughts**:  Normally I read when I got to bed.
+I set a timer so that I read for at least 30 minutes.
+I got off work and didn't turn on the news.
+I had a few minutes before dinner so I started reading.
+By the time I fell asleep for the last time, I had finished chapter 48.
+The chapters are small, but I powered through and went way over my 30 minutes.
+It was awesome.

 ### Day 16: Monday, January 22, 2018

 **Today's Progress**:  Finished Fire and Fury!